RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 1. Search input field and button
 2. Navigation Menu
 3. Hero-image

 ![Homepage](docs/features/home_landing.png)

-Upon scrolling down (Links to navigate to these sections can be found on the hero-image caption):
+Upon scrolling down:
 1. About Section
 2. Getting Started
 3. Latest Entries

-End of the page:
-1. Back to Top Button
-2. Footer
+4. Footer

 Details to each section has been provided below in detail.